ibm-cloud-docs/logs-router/scenarios.md

 To implement this scenario in v3, you will need to create one target pointing to your centralized {{site.data.keyword.logs_full_notm}} instance and [configure one route with a wildcard rule](/docs/logs-router?topic=logs-router-route-rule-all-logs) to capture all platform logs regardless of their source region.

-## Scenario 2: How do I configure a regional architecture in an IBM Cloud account
+## Scenario 2: How do I configure a regional centralized logging architecture in an IBM Cloud account
 {: #scenarios-2}

 The geographic logging scenario is designed for organizations that maintain multiple logging instances distributed across different geographic locations.